-desktop

 Spirit: Shen (神)

+The Pericardium is a tissue membrane that surrounds the Heart.
 It protects and maintains the Heart, and houses the Mind (Shen 神)

 THE 6 YANG ORGANS